 Screen mirroring is generally not the best way to consume media on a Roku, since its built-in apps are much more intuitive.
 Even if you have your own content, you can simply use a media server like Plex, or Roku's own built-in media player.
 But screen mirroring can be useful if you need to display something that doesn't fit neatly into a multimedia app, or if you don't have an Internet connection.

 Before you start, you'll want to make sure that your Roku device is up and running, as well as fully updated.
 It doesn't have to be connected to the Internet, although doing so wouldn't hurt.
-You should also make sure that your Android device or Windows PC is fully updated.
+You should also make sure that your mirroring device (be it an Android, iPhone, iPad, Windows PC or something else) is fully updated.
 An Internet connection isn't necessary, although you may as well get connected, if you have the ability to do so.

 In case you haven't played around in the Roku's settings menu before, doing so isn't hard.
 Simply scroll down on the home screen menu until you see the Settings option.